Are Sardines Good for You? Benefits and Nutrition Facts - Dr. Axe

 Vitamin B12 is an important water-soluble vitamin that helps maintain nerve function, brain health, blood cell formation, energy levels and more.
 Unfortunately, many people’s diets are lacking in this key vitamin, resulting in a vitamin B12 deficiency.

 Even a mild vitamin B12 deficiency can cause symptoms including nerve damage, impaired mental function, difficulty supplying cells with oxygen and chronic fatigue.
-Fortunately, just one can of sardines goes above and beyond your daily vitamin B12 needs, providing 137 percent of the amount that you need in a day.
+Fortunately, just one can of sardines goes above and beyond your daily vitamin B12 needs, providing well more than 100 percent of the amount that you need in a day.

-Sardines also provide high levels of selenium, containing nearly 70 percent of your daily needs in just one can.
+Sardines nutrition also provides high levels of selenium.
 Selenium is an essential mineral that also acts as an important antioxidant and is required for your body to create and convert glutathione, a compound dubbed by researchers as the “master antioxidant.”

 A deficiency in selenium has been linked to thyroid impairment, decreased immune function, hormonal imbalances, reproductive problems, mood disorders and heart disease.

-Sardines are one of the few food sources of vitamin D and one of the rare ingredients that provides a hearty dose of all three, making them an excellent addition to a healthy bone-building diet.
+Sardines are one of the few food sources of vitamin D and one of the rare ingredients that provides a hearty dose of all three mentioned above, making them an excellent addition to a healthy bone-building diet.

 Thanks to their high content of omega-3 fatty acids, some research suggests that foods like sardines could be beneficial in the prevention of mood disorders, such as anxiety and depression.